zainulabidin302/python-assessment/README.md

 `python src/submit.py <your-email-address>`

-(Notice: this will send your solution to our servers and grade your assignment.
+(Notice: Step 7 command will send your solution to our servers for grading and informing HR.
+Make your tests are passing with pytest before sending your solution.
 You only have 3 attempts.)